Bible passage: Deuteronomy 28:65-67

 Written: As early as 1400 BC

-In Deuteronomy 28:65-67, the Bible said that the people of Israel would be scattered among nations and persecuted.
+In Deuteronomy 28:65-67, Moses prophesied that the people of Israel would be scattered among nations and persecuted.
 They were exiled and scattered from their homeland in ancient times by the Assyrians, Babylonians and Romans.
-The exiles were intensely persecuted in Europe and Russia during the Crusades and Pogroms.

 - Research and commentary is based on the book 100 Prophecies. © Ray Konig and AboutBibleProphecy.com.